vincenthz/hs-udbus/README.md

 TODO & Caveats
 --------------

-Dbus endianness is not handle properly to serialize message if the user choose big endian.
-User should always select little endian regardless of the actual machine architecture.
+User should always select little endian regardless of the actual machine architecture when creating message.
 However, receiving message in both endianness is supported.

 Double are expected to be handled as IEEE754 by the compiler.
 Serialization of double is handled in a GHC specific way (making the package GHC specific), expecting that any architecture represent double the IEEE754 way.
 So far, this seems to be true for every architecture supported by GHC.

 Stability
 ---------